Australia creates law to stop Russia from building new embassy near Parliament for security reasons

 The Russian Embassy said it would comment later Thursday.

-The lease was canceled by local Canberra authorities on the basis of a lack of building activity since Russia was given the lease in the diplomatic precinct of Yarralumla in 2008 and plans for the complex of buildings were approved in 2011.
+The 99-year lease was canceled by local Canberra authorities on the basis of a lack of construction activity since Russia was given the lease in the diplomatic precinct of Yarralumla in 2008 and plans for the complex of buildings were approved in 2011.

-Under the lease conditions, Russia had agreed to complete construction within three years, but the embassy remains partially built.
+Under the lease conditions, Russia had agreed to complete construction within three years, but only a single, small perimeter building of the planned complex has been built.

 The National Capital Authority, which administers embassy leases, decided to terminate the Russian lease, citing that “ongoing unfinished works detract from the overall aesthetic, importance and dignity of the area reserved for diplomatic missions."

-Russia currently occupies the former USSR embassy in the suburb of Griffith, further from Parliament House than the new site.
+Russia currently occupies the former USSR embassy in the suburb of Griffith, farther from Parliament House than the new site.
+The Yarralumla site would provide Russia with two clusters of buildings.

 The Russian Embassy would remain in Griffith and Australia's Embassy would remain in Moscow, Albanese said.